apm-denizens/dsc80-project5-notebook/writeup.md

 -   Report the response variable (i.e. the variable you are predicting) and why you chose it, the metric you are using to evaluate your model and why you chose it over other suitable metrics (e.g. accuracy vs. F1-score).

-The response variable, as you might be able to guess, is 'position'.
-The reason we chose it, as you might be able to guess, is because this is the only variable that contains role information.
-If we're trying to predict role information, there really isn't much other choice.
+For 'role', this information is stored in the 'position' column, so our response variable is naturally this column.

+** Metric Discussion - Accuracy? **

 The metric we have chosen to evaluate the model with is simply accuracy.
-Since we are not dealing with high-stakes scenarios (like medical diagnosis) where false-negatives could lead to deaths, we don't really need to consider precision & recall.
-For our case, false-negatives and false-positives have an equal cost.
+For our case, false-negatives and false-positives have an equal cost (unlike in medical-diagonsis where false-negatives are potentially far more costly than false-positives).
 We want to maximize true-positives & true-negatives, and since we have an exactly even class distribution, we have chosen accuracy.

 -   Note: Make sure to justify what information you would know at the “time of prediction” and to only train your model using those features.
 For instance, if we wanted to predict your final exam grade, we couldn’t use your Project 5 grade, because Project 5 is only due after the final exam!

-Since we're dealing with post-game data, our "time of prediction" would be when the game has already ended.
+Since we're dealing with post-game data (that's the nature of our dataset), our "time of prediction" would be when the game has already ended.
 Subsequently, other than the 'position' column (what we're trying to predict), we have access to all of the other columns at prediction time.

 ## Baseline Model